-Though there is a difference between Chinese language and other languages, this gap can be bridged.
+Though there is a difference between the Chinese language and other languages, this gap can be bridged.

 How about the Chinese characters?

 The Chinese language is built up by the combination of single Chinese characters.
 It is an ideographic language rather than the alphabetic and phonetic writing system used by most European languages.
-The ideographic system of Chinese characters works in a different manner.
+The ideographic system of Chinese characters works differently.
 The only alphabet letter you would see in the Chinese language is PINYIN.
-The PINYIN is a Romanization system for Chinese.
+The PINYIN is a Romanization system for the Chinese.
 It conveys the pronunciation of Chinese characters in Latin letters.

 Unlike the pronunciation of the English word, PINYIN is consistent.
-Once you have learnt its rules, you will always be able to pronounce words properly when you read them in PINYIN.
+Once you have learned its rules, you will always pronounce words properly when you read them in PINYIN.
 This feature also contributes to making Mandarin learning an easy task.

 You will observe the basic rules of Chinese character formation by learning these 500 most commonly used Chinese characters.
-A Chinese character consists of radicals, parts and strokes.
+A Chinese character consists of radicals, parts, and strokes.
 By adding in or taking out these components, you can form different Chinese characters.
-Based on this, once you mastered the basic Chinese characters that most commonly used, you would be able to learn more and more Chinese characters.
+Based on this, once you mastered the basic Chinese characters that are most commonly used, you would learn more and more Chinese characters.